Support Our Mission

 Dodge immediately introduced himself and proceeded to conduct one of his famous "behind-the-barriers" tours.
 In his memoirs, Dodge remembers that he "was rewarded by finding them the most appreciative and enthusiastic guests we had had for a long while."

 Several hours later, Ford was surprised and disappointed to discover that Mount Vernon was ill-prepared to fight its greatest enemy: fire.
 When he returned home, he directed his staff to send Mount Vernon its first fire engine.
-The built-to-order American-LaFrance Combination Chemical and Hose Car arrived at the estate on September 21, 1923.
-Thirteen years later, he replaced the engine with a more advanced model and encouraged the Association to form its own fire department, to install fire hydrants, and to upgrade alarms.
+The built-to-order American-LaFrance Combination Chemical and Hose Car arrived at the estate on August 16, 1923.
+Thirteen years later, he replaced the engine with a more advanced model and encouraged the Association to form its own fire department, install fire hydrants, and upgrade alarms.

 The arrival of the fire engine was only the beginning of the Ford Motor Company's commitment to protecting and preserving Mount Vernon.
 Ford’s tradition of upgrading the Mount Vernon Ladies Association’s vehicles still continues today, including the donation of numerous cars and trucks that provide the modern horsepower to manage Washington's estate, as well as to transport visitors and historic artifacts.
 Other donations have expanded our educational reach through programs benefitting classrooms both in the Washington, D.C. region as well as across the nation.

-Inspired by the efforts of the Mount Vernon Ladies' Association, Henry Ford helped establish the Henry Ford Museum, now the nation's largest indoor/outdoor history museum, encompassing the Henry Ford Museum and Greenfield Village.
+Inspired by the efforts of the Mount Vernon Ladies' Association, Henry Ford helped establish The Henry Ford, now the nation's largest indoor/outdoor history museum, encompassing the Henry Ford Museum and Greenfield Village.
 The Henry Ford Museum strives to meet Mr. Ford's goal of documenting America's traditions of resourcefulness and innovation through its collection of American material culture.